 Rolled blankets or other homemade bolsters also create a suffocation hazard.
-Bouncers, baby seats or other small bassinets shouldn't be placed inside the crib.
-In 2010, the Nap Nanny infant recliner was recalled because, in part, parents used it inside a crib, against the manufacturers recommendations, and babies became trapped between the recliner and the side of the crib.
+Bouncers, baby seats or other small bassinets should never be placed inside the crib.
+In 2010, the Nap Nanny infant recliner was recalled because, in part, parents used it inside a crib, against the manufacturers recommendations, and more than one baby became trapped between the recliner and the side of the crib.

 A crib wedge is actually a completely different category of sleep positioner, and is not included in the CPSC or FDA safety warnings.
 Crib wedges go underneath the crib mattress to elevate one end, which can help babies with reflux or some specific breathing issues.
 If your baby needs a crib wedge, you should discuss its use with your pediatrician.
 One example of a crib wedge is the Moonlight Slumber Little Dreamer Baby Wedge (Buy on Amazon).